SMART: Submodular Data Mixture Strategy for Instruction Tuning: Approach

 \subsection{Choosing $f_1$ and $f_2$}

-Each submodular function in Table~\ref{tab:submodular_functions_examples} serves a different purpose: facility location emphasizes representation, graph cut balances representation and diversity, and logDeterminant prioritizes diversity.
+Each submodular function in Table~\ref{tab:submodular_functions_examples} captures a different property: facility-location emphasizes representation, graph-cut balances representation and diversity, and log-determinant prioritizes diversity.
 We treat $f_1$ and $f_2$ as hyperparameters in our grid search in Section~\ref{sec:ablation_submodular_function}, exploring three options for each function.
 Determining the optimal $f_1$ and $f_2$ is part of our research question (\textbf{RQ2}).
-In Section~\ref{sec:insights_and_discussions}, we discuss the grid search findings and their qualitative implications for instruction tuning.
+We discuss the findings of grid search and their qualitative implications for instruction tuning in Section~\ref{sec:insights_and_discussions}.